 Issues with your locks and keys can happen at any time, because of this, it is important to be able to call a locksmith at any time of day.
 Whether you are lock-out or forced to stay-in, a compromised lock can greatly affect your home’s security.
 Most locksmiths offer a 24-hour service to accommodate this.
 Instead of changing locks the next day or crashing with a friend, you can have it taken care of as soon as possible.

-Locksmiths at Aerialforce offer emergency services to help you sort out lost keys, change locks, and any other lock-related problem when you need it the most.
+Aerialforce offers emergency locksmith services to help you sort out lost keys, change locks, and any other lock-related problem when you need it the most.
 Our on-call locksmiths will always try to respond to your call within 30 minutes-1 hour of your call.
 With their help, you can rest easy and have a bit of peace of mind.

 The convenience, especially for calls outside of operating hours, comes at a price.
 While your locksmiths may provide 24-hour services, there is usually an additional fee.
 If you choose to call late at night, early morning, weekends, or holidays, their rates change.
 It typically increases around £65-£120 per hour or 50%-100%, their regular rate.
 Before you book any service, make sure to ask about this fee, so you are properly prepared.

 Since there is no current licensing requirement for locksmiths, the competition is quite fierce.
 Most free agents and companies provide deals and packages to set themselves apart.
 Every locksmith has their own approach, so it is difficult to say how much you would really save.
 The only way you can figure it out is by making multiple enquiries and directly comparing their quotes.

 Being a VAT-registered locksmith or company comes with the usual 20%, however small groups or freelancers often don’t make enough to qualify, so they usually don’t need VAT.
 Some might try to get away with pocketing the amount, so remember to ask whether they are a VAT-registered service or not.